bazaarvoice/HostedUIResources/CloudSEO/README.md

 >NOTE: This method is currently in Beta and still being piloted.
 Please contact Michael DeHaven or Charles Himmer
 >for questions about usage / limitations.

-Product reviews, questions, and answers can provide an immesnse amount of SEO value for product detail pages.
+Product reviews, questions, and answers can provide an immense amount of SEO value for product detail pages.
-The language and keywords users use when writing reviews, quesitons, or answers often match users search keywords and can hep increase traffic to your product detail pages.
-That and search engines like to see fresh content and reviews, quesitons, and answers are a great way of providing a steady stream of fresh content to often stagnant product information pages.
+The language and keywords users use when writing reviews, questions, or answers often match users search keywords and can help increase traffic to your product detail pages.
+That and search engines like to see fresh content and reviews, questions, and answers are a great way of providing a steady stream of fresh content to often stagnant product information pages.

 In order for search engines to crawl and index Bazaarvoice captured content, the content needs to be server side